newrelic/nri-elasticsearch/README.md

 - download an archive file for the `Elasticsearch` Integration
 - extract `elasticsearch-definition.yml` and `/bin` directory into `/var/db/newrelic-infra/newrelic-integrations`
-- add execute permissions for the binary file `nr-elasticsearch` (if required)
+- add execute permissions for the binary file `nri-elasticsearch` (if required)
 - extract `elasticsearch-config.yml.sample` into `/etc/newrelic-infra/integrations.d`

 ## Usage